Jeff Tweedy

-Jeffrey Scot Tweedy (born August 25, 1967) is an American musician, singer songwriter, author, and record producer best known as the lead vocalist and guitarist of the band Wilco.
+Jeffrey Scot Tweedy (born August 25, 1967) is an American musician, author, and record producer, best known as the lead vocalist and guitarist of the band Wilco.
 Tweedy, originally from Belleville, Illinois, began his music career in high school with his band The Plebes along with Jay Farrar, also in the band.
 The Plebes later became the alternative country band Uncle Tupelo.

-After Uncle Tupelo broke up Tweedy formed Wilco which found critical and commercial success, most notably with Yankee Hotel Foxtrot and A Ghost Is Born.
+After Uncle Tupelo broke up, Tweedy formed Wilco which found critical and commercial success, most notably with Yankee Hotel Foxtrot and A Ghost Is Born.
 The latter received a Grammy for Best Alternative Album in 2005.

 During his career Tweedy has released 20 studio albums including four with Uncle Tupelo, twelve with Wilco, one with his son Spencer, a solo acoustic album, three solo studio albums, along with numerous collaborations with other musicians, most notably Mermaid Avenue with Billy Bragg.

 Early life

 Tweedy was born in Belleville on August 25, 1967, the fourth child of Bob and JoAnn Tweedy (née Werkmeister).
-Bob Tweedy (died August 4, 2017) worked for Alton & Southern Railroad in East St. Louis; JoAnn was a kitchen designer.
-Tweedy grew up with three siblings, older brother Greg Tweedy (he died in 2013), brother Steven Tweedy, and sister Debbie Voll.
+Bob Tweedy (died August 4, 2017) worked for Alton & Southern Railroad in East St. Louis; JoAnn was a housemaker.
+Tweedy grew up with three siblings, older brother Greg Tweedy (died in 2013), brother Steven Tweedy, and sister Debbie Voll.

 Tweedy's mother bought him his first guitar when he was six years old, although he did not begin to play it seriously until he was twelve.
 Apparently Tweedy told people that he knew how to play the guitar once he got his first guitar, even though he did not know how to play.

 When he was twelve, Tweedy was injured in a bicycle accident and was laid up for the summer.
 He decided to learn how to play a few chords before somebody "called him out" on the lie.
 On an appearance of The Late Show with Stephen Colbert, he remembered attending an X concert as a youngster in St. Louis.
 The Replacements opened, and Paul Westerberg, their guitarist and vocalist, fell off the stage while performing.
 Tweedy recalls thinking "That looks like fun!"

 In 1981, when Tweedy was fourteen years old, he befriended Jay Farrar during an English class at Belleville Township High School West.
 All of the members of Farrar's family enjoyed playing music; he already knew rock and roll music very well.
 By that time, Tweedy was a fan of The Ramones and country music while Farrar enjoyed The Sex Pistols.
 Tweedy attended Belleville Area College and Southern Illinois University Edwardsville.